kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 - it does not properly handle a set of fields which are common in the Kubernetes API objects (and Cluster API objects as well) like e.g. `creationTimestamp`, `resourceVersion`, `generation`, `uid`
-- API calls does not execute defaulting or validation webhooks, so there are no enforced guarantees about the semantic accuracy of the test objects.
+- [fakeclient] operations do not trigger defaulting or validation webhooks, so there are no enforced guarantees about the semantic accuracy of the test objects.
 - the [fakeclient] does not use a cache based on informers/API calls/etcd watches, so the test written in this way can't help in surfacing race conditions related to how those components behave in real cluster.